 In this method of speed control of three phase induction motor, four different speeds can be obtained

-- When only main induction motor work, having speed corresponds to NS1 = 120 F / P1.
+- When only main induction motor work, having speed corresponds to .

-- When only auxiliary induction motor work, having speed corresponds to NS2 = 120 F / P2.
+- When only auxiliary induction motor work, having speed corresponds to .

-- When cumulative cascading is done, then the complete set runs at a speed of N = 120F / (P1 + P2).
+- When cumulative cascading is done, then the complete set runs at a speed of .

-- When differential cascading is done, then the complete set runs at a speed of N = 120F / (P1 - P2).
+- When differential cascading is done, then the complete set runs at a speed of .

-- Injecting slip frequency emf into rotor side - when the speed control of three phase induction motor is done by adding resistance in rotor circuit, some part of power called, the slip power is lost as I2R losses.
+When the speed control of three phase induction motor is done by adding resistance in rotor circuit, some part of power called, the slip power is lost as I2R losses.
 Therefore the efficiency of three phase induction motor is reduced by this method of speed control.
-This slip power loss can be recovered and supplied back in order to improve the overall efficiency of three phase induction motor and this scheme of recovering the power is called slip power recovery scheme and this is done by connecting an external source of emf of slip frequency to the rotor circuit.
+This slip power loss can be recovered and supplied back to improve the overall efficiency of the three-phase induction motor, and this scheme of recovering the power is called slip power recovery scheme and this is done by connecting an external source of emf of slip frequency to the rotor circuit.
 The injected emf can either oppose the rotor induced emf or aids the rotor induced emf.
-If it oppose the rotor induced emf, the total rotor resistance increases and hence speed decreases and if the injected emf aids the main rotor emf the total resistance decreases and hence speed increases.
-Therefore by injecting induced emf in rotor circuit the speed can be easily controlled.
-The main advantage of this type of speed control of three phase induction motor is that wide range of speed control is possible whether its above normal or below normal speed.
+If it opposes the rotor induced emf, the total rotor resistance increases and hence the speed is decreased and if the injected emf aids the main rotor emf the total decreases and hence speed increases.
+Therefore by injecting induced emf in the rotor circuit, the speed can be easily controlled.
+The main advantage of this type of speed control of three phase induction motor is that a wide range of speed control is possible whether it is above normal or below normal speed.